Scott Pruitt: Expenditures

 Pruitt drew controversy in the late summer and fall of 2017 over his use of taxpayer funds.
 Unlike his predecessors, Pruitt has, as EPA head, regularly flown first or business class on commercial airlines, as well as chartered private jets and military planes at exorbitant costs.
 The cost of Pruitt's seats on those flights are often several times higher than the seats for his accompanying staffers.
 Pruitt also has a vastly larger around-the-clock security detail than his predecessors.

 In August 2017, the inspector general of the EPA launched a probe into Pruitt's travel to and from Oklahoma at taxpayer expense.
 In September 2017, it was revealed that Pruitt had used at least $58,000 worth of noncommercial charter flights and military flights during his tenure, and when traveling on commercial airlines had opted for business or first class when those seats were available.
 In February 2018, a Washington Post investigation determined that Pruitt has thus far spent hundreds of thousands of dollars on first-class airline travel, charter flights, military aircraft and luxury hotel stays, potentially contravening federal travel regulations and contrary to the practices of his predecessors, who routinely traveled in economy class.
 On June 5, 2017, for example, Pruitt billed the government for a $1,641.43 first-class ticket on a flight from Washington, D.C. to New York.

 Pruitt defended his unprecedented travel costs as necessary for security reasons.
 His spokesman told The Hill that Pruitt has a "blanket waiver" to travel regulations which normally prohibit first-class travel by federal employees.
 Pruitt's staff later elaborated that the security reasons included other passengers being uncivil, quoting one individual yelling a vulgarism at him, referring what he was doing to the environment.
 Despite the purported security threats to Pruitt, he opted to travel in coach on flights home to Oklahoma when taxpayers were not paying for his travel.
 Furthermore, according to a former top aide, Pruitt refused to stay at hotels which had been vetted by the U.S. Embassy while traveling abroad, opting instead for more expensive and less secure hotels.

-Pruitt frequently opted to fly with Delta Airlines, despite US government contracts giving discounts on certain routes.
+Pruitt frequently opted to fly with Delta Air Lines, despite US government contracts giving discounts on certain routes.
 According to one of Pruitt's former top aides, Pruitt wanted to fly Delta so that he could collect more frequent flyer miles.
 During one trip, Pruitt used Emirates, a Dubai-based airline, requiring a waiver from the Fly America Act, which normally requires federal employees to travel on American-owned airlines.
 Pruitt also tended to stay at high-end hotels during his trips.
 Pruitt was found to have spent 43 of the 92 days from March to May 2017 in Oklahoma or traveling there.